hyundai-robotics/doc-hi6-sdk/3-practice-argosx/3-setup-ui/5-load-param.md

 ## Operation test

-Now, let’s restart the virtual controller, import ArgosX, then enter the ArgosX setup screen.
+Now, let's restart the virtual controller, import ArgosX, then enter the ArgosX setup screen.
 The default setup values will be shown as follows.
 </br> ![](../../_assets/image_45.png) </br>